 Looking for a way to beautify your corner of the world?
 Want to elevate your mental health and benefit the environment?
 You will need to look no further for a hobby that is as simple as a flower garden when it comes to lightening up your outlook and contributing to the world around you.
 A great stress reliever and friend of both bees and butterflies, your flower garden can brighten up your lawn, porch, or balcony no matter where you live.
 Flower gardens can be planted in a lawn or container, giving you a reason to get up, get outside, and get a little fresh air.
 All it takes is a little know-how on how to fertilize a garden, and you are on your way to a blooming new hobby!

 The best way to fertilize a garden is with natural, organic materials.
-Fertilizers with chemicals can be harsh, burning and causing damage to the plants, and may strip your soil of valuable natural nutrients over time.
 When looking for fertilizers, look for those with an N-P-K mixture – nitrogen, phosphorus, and potassium.
 Phosphorus is what your flower garden is looking for to provide you with stunning blooms, so look for a fertilizer with a higher phosphorus number (for example, 4-6-4).
 Higher nitrogen will generate more leafy growth, causing less flower production.

-Slow-release fertilizer is often in soil or pellet form and can be mixed directly into the soil where you plant your garden or into your plant container.
+Granular fertilizer is often in pellet form and can be mixed directly into the soil where you plant your garden or into your plant container.
 This way of fertilizing a garden will keep providing nutrients for six to eight weeks; however, if there is excessive rain or watering during that time, the nutrients may be washed out faster.

 Liquid fertilizers are easily used for fertilizing a garden, usually applied with a garden hose attachment to get directly to the soil or the flowering plants.
 As a topical application, the liquid fertilizer must soak into the ground to provide nutrients and may not be effective as long, requiring more frequent applications.
 Liquid fertilizers are great for a quick boost or as a supplement to slow-release fertilizer.
 Still, depending on how much time you want to spend with your flower garden, it may require you to pay more attention to fertilizing your garden than you would like!